askdba/data-archival-lab/README.md

 # Data-Archival-Project
 The repository contains all the details and codes  about the Data archival projects

+This document provides the complete details about the Data archival project from Source databases to ClickHouse.
+It contains the following details.

+Overview
+Architecture and Components
+Implementation

+________________________________________________________________

+Overview:

+The data archival project is getting developed to perform the archival process from source database to ClickHouse.
+Currently, we are working on the following databases.

+MySQL to ClickHouse migration
+MariaDB to ClickHouse migration
+PostgreSQL to ClickHouse migration

+Aspects:

+The tool can migrate the existing data from source to destination The tool can perform the live streaming from source to destination.
+This can be used to perform the HA, Live analytics, Minimise the time for environment migration.
+Every component is dockerized and can be built using the docker-compose file.
+Easy to configure.

+Note:  1) The tool was just created and passed the initial testing.
+We have to develop this further and need to test with different scenarios before implementing on production.
+Based on the testing results, we can improve the tool further.
+2) Few of the variables are hardcoded.
+We have to check the possibilities to make them as variables.

 # POSTGRESQL TO CLICKHOUSE

 Requirements